Astros vs. Mets Player Props Betting Odds

-Player prop bet options for Kyle Tucker, Pete Alonso and others are listed when the Houston Astros host the New York Mets at Minute Maid Park on Monday (first pitch at 8:10 PM ET).
+Kyle Tucker and Pete Alonso are two of the players with prop bets on the table when the Houston Astros and the New York Mets play at Minute Maid Park on Tuesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!